 Outputs in real-time analytics

-Real-time analytics perform processing on data being ingested via a feed, analyzing each individual message as it is received.
-After processing is performed in the analytic, each feature is sent to an output individually.
-It is important to consider this when configuring certain kinds of outputs.
+Real-time analytics process data being collected through a feed and analyze each message as it is received.
+After processing is complete in the analytic, each feature is sent to an output individually.
+It is important to consider this when configuring certain outputs.

-For example, if configuring a Email output, a new email would be sent for each feature sent to that output.
-For high velocity feeds, this may not be the desired behavior.
-As a best practice, use the Email output only for incidents that are expected to occur occasionally.
+For example, if you're configuring an Email output, a new email is sent for each feature sent to that output.
+For high-velocity feeds, this may not be the appropriate behavior.
+As a best practice, use the Email output only for outputs that are expected to occur occasionally.

 The following output types are available in real-time analytics: